cmidd/Air-Quality/README.md

 When you first visit the application, a cookie will be generated for your "user id".
 This is used to store your search history in the 'Recent searches' page.

-The app utilises caching of requests using Redis, so once you request the data for a city or location (which is then from the Open AQ API) a cachekey is stored with the results of this request in Redis.
+The app utilises caching of requests using Redis, so once you request the data for a city or location (which is requested from the Open AQ API) a cachekey is stored with the results of this request in Redis.

 When that same request is made again, the data is readily provided from the cache.